Neobladder reconstruction is a surgical procedure to construct a new bladder.

 Food and medications

-Your doctor may ask you to have a clear liquid diet for one to two days before surgery.
-And, usually, you'll need to stop eating and drinking after midnight on the night before your procedure.
+Your surgeon may ask you to have a clear liquid diet for 1 to 2 days before surgery.
+You'll likely need to stop eating and drinking after midnight on the night before your procedure.
 Let your doctor know about all of the medications, vitamins and dietary supplements you're taking.
 In some cases, you may need to stop these medications before your surgery.

 Learning to self-catheterize

-Urinary retention is a potential complication of neobladder reconstruction, so you need to be willing to put a catheter in (self-catheterization) to drain urine and relieve pressure on the bladder if this happens.
-A nurse or other health care professional will review this with you.
+Being unable to empty the bladder completely (urinary retention) is a potential complication of neobladder reconstruction.
+If this happens, you need to be willing to do self-catheterization.
+In self-catheterization, you put a narrow tube (catheter) through the opening to your bladder (urethra) to drain urine and relieve pressure on the bladder.
+A nurse or other health care provider will teach you how to self-catheterize.

 What you can expect